DanoRysJan/microservices-node/README.md

-# microservices-node
+# Microservices in Node Js
-Using microservices with node js
+Posts example using microservices